 I guess I’m writing this post to say that there IS no secret magic potion that will make your children sleep the way you want them to.
-By now I believe sleep is the way nature warns parents that even as a newborn their child is an individual, with her own needs, wants and wishes.
+By now, I believe sleep is how nature warns parents that even as a newborn, their child is an individual with her own needs, wants, and wishes.
 I’ve seen children nod off in their mother’s arms without a squawk…my son still needs to be nursed down if we want him to sleep in a bed…a friend’s daughter demands to be rocked in the middle of the night.
-There’s no logic, rhyme or reason to how and why our children sleep and there certainly is no manual (despite parenting experts and supernannies wanting us to believe otherwise!)
+There’s no logic, rhyme, or reason to how and why our children sleep, and there certainly is no manual (despite parenting experts and supernannies wanting us to believe otherwise!)

 I still frequently wish there were a magic potion to make my son sleep – and not just for my benefit.
-There are few things more frustrating than trying to convince an exhausted toddler to shut his eyes and lie still.
-But deep down, I know that there’s nothing I can really do: perhaps my son is over-exited from seeing the elephants at the zoo, maybe he needs to process something he overheard me say to his father that day…or maybe jumping up and down on the bed is just too darn fun!
+Few things are more frustrating than trying to convince an exhausted toddler to shut his eyes and lie still.
+But deep down, I know that there’s nothing I can really do: perhaps my son is over-excited from seeing the elephants at the zoo, maybe he needs to process something he overheard me say to his father that day…or maybe jumping up and down on the bed is just too darn fun!

 The one thing I can do is to focus on my sleep.
-What follows below may come across as advice, but really is just a collection of things I do that work for me.
-They’ve allowed me to remain relatively chirpy and sane on less than 4 hours continuous sleep over the past 20 months.
+The following may come across as advice, but it really is just a collection of things I do that work for me.
+They’ve allowed me to remain relatively chirpy and sane on less than 4 hours of continuous sleep over the past 20 months.
 They might not work for you, so if you have any great tips for helping mamas get some better sleep, please share in the comments!

 1. Never looking at the clock

-I’ve read a bunch of research about sleep and one thing that stuck out is that our subjective tiredness is closely linked to our subjective sleep quality.
+I’ve read much research about sleep, and one thing that stuck out is that our subjective tiredness is closely linked to our subjective sleep quality.
 Meaning that the worse we think we slept, the more tired we feel the next day.
 Flipping this around, if you can make your mind BELIEVE you had a reasonable night’s sleep, you’ll feel much better during the day.

-Looking the clock is just an invitation to feeling miserable.
-Is there really any scenario where looking at the clock every time your baby wakes you is going to make you feel better?
+Looking at the clock is just an invitation to feeling miserable.
+Is there really any scenario where looking at the clock every time your baby wakes, you will make you feel better?
 Let’s see:

 12:00 am How can she be awake again?!